 Beginning this year, you’ll also be required to use earlier (2015) tax information than in previous years.
 How does that benefit you?
-Since you’ve already filed your 2015 taxes, you’ll be able to transfer your tax information into your FAFSA right away!
+Since you’ve already filed your 2015 taxes, you’ll be able to fill out your FAFSA right away without having to estimate your financial information!
 (And you won’t need to update your FAFSA after you file 2016 taxes.)

 These exciting changes are sure to save you time and make the FAFSA much easier to complete.
 Just make sure to take your time so you don’t make one of these mistakes: